zoyron/shaders/Notes.md

 }
 ```

+### Matricies

 * modelMatrix applies transformations relative to the Mesh(the mesh of threejs)
 * viewMatrix applies transformations relative to the camera
 * projectionMatrix transforms the co-ordinates into the clip-space co-ordinates
+* the order of the above multiplication matters a lot, for eg the following order for multiplication won't work
+> gl_Position = modelMatrix * projectionMatrix * viewMatrix * vec4(position, 1.0); this order won't work

+* but the following order for matrix multiplication would work perfectly fine since it follows the default order
+> gl_Position = projectionMatrix * viewMatrix * modelMatrix * vec4(position, 1.0);